jserot/O2B/platforms/quartus/Readme.md

 ## DESCRIPTION

-This directory contains several predefined _platforms_ for the Quartus-supported hardware.
+This directory contains several predefined _platforms_ implemented on Intel/Altera boards using the Quartus suite of tools.

 A _platform_ is a combination of
 - a board (device type + peripherals)